 Repurchase is a real action that arises from the customer's intention to regain the benefits of the same product or service (Tian et al., 2022).
 Meanwhile, Hellier et al., (2003) argue that repurchase intention is a customer's interest in obtaining a product or service that they have previously purchased and this action is based on an assessment of the performance of goods or services that are considered to have met customer expectations.
 Goh et al., (2016) argue that repurchase intentions reflect customer readiness to repurchase the same brand or product based on positive experiences in previous purchases.
 The suitability between the performance of the product offered will make customers feel satisfied and encourage them to use it again in the future (Hawkins & Mothersbaugh, 2010).
-Repurchase intentions can be influenced by product performance on the customer's initial purchase and the first experience in the decision-making process, which contributes to customers' positive memories and influences their intention to repurchase are generally those who plan to reuse the same products and services from the same company (Cronin & Taylor, 1992).
+Repurchase intentions can be influenced by product performance on the customer's initial purchase and the first experience in the decision-making process, which contributes to customers' positive memories and influences their intention to repurchase the product or service (Um et al., 2006).
+Consumers who have the desire to repurchase are generally those who plan to reuse the same products and services from the same company (Cronin & Taylor, 1992).
 Customers choose to buy the same product because they enjoy the taste or emotion it produces, and they cannot find a similar experience elsewhere.
 As a result, customers tend to return and have a favorable view of the product (Bigné et al., 2009).
 Repurchase can be described as the likelihood that someone will continue to buy products from the same company in the future.
 When companies provide good quality services and in accordance with customer desires, repurchase intentions will increase (Shi et al., 2018).
 Repurchase intentions are a major focus for companies, because increasing repurchases can reduce the marketing costs required to attract new customers (Hassan et al., 2021).
+Hellier et al., (2003) state that there are eight factors that influence repurchase interest: repurchase intention, brand preference, expected switching cost, customer loyalty, customer satisfaction, perceived value, perceived equity, and perceived quality.